-- Improve the ability to respond to federal cybersecurity issues.
+Improve the ability to respond to federal cybersecurity issues.

+>

-The DHS acquisition strategy and objectives to support the program utilizes a two-pronged approach to provide both products and services to meet the CDM Mission:
+> The DHS acquisition strategy and objectives to support the program uses a two-pronged approach to provide both products and services to meet the CDM Mission:

+>

-- Products - CDM Tools Special Item Number (SIN) (132-44)* on IT Schedule 70; and
+> - Products - CDM Tools Special Item Number (SIN) (132-44)* on IT Schedule 70; and

-- Services - the establishment of a series of task orders referred to as CDM Dynamic and Evolving Federal Enterprise Network Defense (DEFEND) against the Governmentwide Acquisition Contract (GWAC), Alliant.
+> - Services - the establishment of a series of task orders referred to as CDM Dynamic and Evolving Federal Enterprise Network Defense (DEFEND) against the Governmentwide Acquisition Contract (GWAC), Alliant.

+>

-In August 2013, the Department of Homeland Security (DHS) in partnership with the General Services Administration (GSA) established governmentwide Blanket Purchase Agreements (BPAs) under Multiple Award GSA IT Schedule 70.
+> In August 2013, the Department of Homeland Security (DHS) in partnership with the General Services Administration (GSA) established governmentwide Blanket Purchase Agreements (BPAs) under Multiple Award GSA IT Schedule 70.